nick22d/dns-auth-server/README.md

 # dns-auth-server
-This is a script that configures a basic authoritative DNS server
+This is a script that configures a basic authoritative DNS server.

 # Usage